Global well-posedness for the cubic fractional NLS on the unit disk: Preliminaries

 \section{Preliminaries}

-In this section, we first discuss notations used in the rest of the paper and recall the behaviors of eigenfunctions and eigenvalues of the radial Dirichlet Laplacian.
+In this section, we first discuss notations used in the rest of the paper, provide the properties of Bessel functions that will be used in later sections, and recall the behaviors of eigenfunctions and eigenvalues of the radial Dirichlet Laplacian.
 Then we introduce the function spaces ($H^s$ and $X^{s,b}$ spaces) that we will be working on and list some useful inequalities from harmonic analysis.